yurij13/electron-boilerplate/docs/WINDOW-MANAGEMENT.md

 # Window Management Guide

-This document explains how window management is implemented in the Electron React TypeScript Boilerplate.
+This document explains how window management is implemented in the Electron Boilerplate.

 ## Overview